griffithlab/VAtools/docs/index.rst

     VCFs that don't contain one, but causes downstream tools to choke.

 **vep-annotation-reporter**
-    A tool to parse the complex [VEP](https://www.ensembl.org/vep)-added CSQ field from a VCF and create a tab-delimited (TSV) file of variants and their VEP annotations.
+    A tool to parse the complex `VEP <https://www.ensembl.org/vep>`_-added CSQ field from a VCF and create a tab-delimited (TSV) file of variants and their VEP annotations.

 **ref-transcript-mismatch-reporter**
     A tool to identify variants in a VCF where the reference genome used to